Canasite: Properties

 It is a relatively rare mineral.
 It occurs as aggregates in charoite, creating cabochons when contrasted against swirling purple charoite.
 It is extremely rare for canasite to be faceted.
 As crystals, it occurs in a size up to 10 cms, but in platy aggregates it can reach up to 20 cms in size.
 It is also granular.
 Twinning is usual, and can occur as polysynthetic, which is when multiple twins align in a parallel.
 It has a barely detectable 1.12% potassium radioactivity based on the GRapi unit (Gamma Ray American Petroleum Institute Units).
 It consists of mostly oxygen (41.98%), silicon (26.8%) and calcium (15.93%), but otherwise contains sodium (7.31%), potassium (6.22%), which gives its radioactive properties, fluorine (1.51%) and hydrogen (0.24%).
 There are two varieties of canasite: fluorcanasite and frankamenite.
 Purple canasite may be confused with stichtite, but recent research has found that the mineral advertized as canasite is a new specimen.

 Occurrences and localities

-Canasite can be found in three localities, all three in Russia.
+Canasite has been found in three localities, all in Russia.
 In Khibiny massif, it grows in a differentiated alkalic massif in pegmatites, and in the Murun massif, it grows in charoitic rocks.
 It also occurs in the Kola Peninsula.
 In Khibiny massif, it is associated with titanite, eudialyte, orthoclase, nepheline, pyroxene, lamprophyllite and fenaksite, while the specimens from Murun massif are usually associated with charoite, tinaksite and miserite.